|

 In one draft, discussed later, Gibbons or one of his staff actually made comments in the

+margin about various ideas expressed in the letter.
 Attached to this Gibbons letter, was an even more

 interesting letter to Anne Bartley who appeared to have been one of the Gibbons staffers